apinanyogaratnam/stews-bot/README.md

 # TO-DO
 - Use db and store information
-- react to message of sad words (sadge, itsokitsok, pensive) <- randomly
+- react to message of sad words (sadge, itsokitsok, pensive) <- randomly (not always)